judging others

 I could have just as easily gone to that same movie and said, “Wow, that was the best movie.”
 Does this mean that my friend is wrong?
 How could it be that the movie described as “awful” was the same movie I said was the “best”?
 Did we even see the same movie?
 One of us has to be wrong, right?

-The truth is that we, as humans, tend to fuse with our judgments and perceive them as reality.
+The truth is that we, as humans, tend to fuse with judging others and perceive them as reality.
 My friend judged the movie for what he thought it was instead of realizing that it was through his own perceptual lens that he made the judgment in the first place.
 Think about that for a second.
 So often, what happens in arguments is that we fuse with our opinions.
 We fuse, meaning that we can’t tell the difference between what our opinion is and what the reality is.
 And in the end our perception becomes our reality.
 However, this is not a universal reality.
-We end up believing our thoughts/judgments and take our thoughts as facts.
+We end up believing our thoughts/judgments and taking our thoughts as facts.
 We believe that person is horrible.
 We believe the furniture is ugly.
 We believe the movie was awful.
 Instead of seeing our multitude of judgments as a perception or as a lens we put on situations, we see it as a truth.
 By doing this we subliminally create a separation and a lack of acceptance of other’s beliefs.

-Think about how often this happens when we judge people, movies, places, and things.
-We don’t realize that we are the one judging.
+Think about how often this happens when judging others, movies, places, and things.
+We don’t realize that we are the one judging others.
 So it is not that “the movie was awful,” but “I didn’t like the movie.”
 Both of these phrases are expressing the same sentiment, right?
 Both of them are sort of expressing one’s distaste for the movie.
 But one of them leaves room for other people to express their opinion and to still be correct in their own perception.
 I would imagine that saying “The movie was awful” doesn’t exactly welcome a conversation about the movie or the pros and cons about the movie because maybe there was some scene you liked.
 I’m sure you’ve even done this with movies that have won Academy Awards, thinking “How did THIS movie win an Oscar?!”
 Obviously, someone found it worthwhile.

 This post is also about how the language we use to describe people, places, and things can also impact the language we use when we talk about ourselves.
 We often make blanket statements that imply some sort of universal truth – movies or otherwise.
 Notice how the language you use describe furniture (e.g. “it’s ugly”) or people (e.g. “he’s annoying”).
 That same language we use to describe other people, objects, movies outside of us is often the same harsh and unforgiving language we turn to judge ourselves.
 “I hate myself.”
 “Why am I such an idiot?”
 As is said in Acceptance and Commitment Therapy, humans can evaluate just about anything in innumerable ways, and yet fail to see that this process is arbitrary and not a property of nature (e.g., a rose is a rose, whether you call it stupid beautiful, ugly, precious, dumb).”
-We don’t see things for what they are, we see things through the lens of our mind.article continues after advertisement
+We don’t see things for what they are, we see things through the lens of our mind.

 I’ll leave you with a quote by Don Miguel Ruiz from his book, The Four Agreements, that captures the essence of this message: